Cycling Slovakia – Why it Should Be Your Next Destination

 Warmshowers community in Slovakia is not huge but present and fairly active, it’s always worth giving it a try for the chance to meet fellow bicycle tourers.

 Couchsurfing is big and also worth trying.
-If you don’t know what we are talking about, check our article about the free-hospitality networks worldwide.
+If you don’t know what we are talking about, check out our article about the free-hospitality networks worldwide.

 Cycling Slovakia Route Map